 Mount Lindesay Arterial Road (Beaudesert Road) and Illaweena Street, upgrade intersection (known as the Beaudesert Road and Illaweena Street intersection upgrade)

-A business case and concept design is being developed for the Beaudesert Road and Illaweena Street intersection upgrade project, Calamvale/Parkinson.
+A detailed design is being developed for the Beaudesert Road and Illaweena Street intersection upgrade project, Calamvale/Parkinson.

 This intersection regularly experiences high traffic volumes, with around 35,000 vehicles travelling on Beaudesert Road per day and around 10,000 vehicles travelling on Illaweena Street and Algester Road daily in 2020.